msg-systems/holmes-extractor/README.md

 text_to_match -- the text to match against the loaded documents. use_frequency_factor -- *True* if scores should be multiplied by a factor between 0 and 1 expressing how rare the words matching each phraselet are in the corpus.
-Note that, even if set to *False*, the factors are still calculated as they are required for determining which relation and embedding matches should be attempted. maximum_activation_distance -- the number of words it takes for a previous phraselet activation to reduce to zero when the library is reading through a document. word_embedding_match_threshold -- the cosine similarity above which two words match where
+Note that, even if this parameter is set to *False*, the factors are still calculated as they are required for determining which relation and embedding matches should be attempted. maximum_activation_distance -- the number of words it takes for a previous phraselet activation to reduce to zero when the library is reading through a document. word_embedding_match_threshold -- the cosine similarity above which two words match where